-1 The material in the foregoing audit committee report is not "soliciting material," is not deemed "filed" with the SEC, and is not to be incorporated by reference into any of our filings under the Securities Act of 1933, as amended (the "1933 Act") or the Securities Exchange Act, whether made before or after the date hereof and irrespective of any general incorporation language contained in such filing
+1 The material in the foregoing audit committee report is not "soliciting material," is not deemed "filed" with the SEC, and is not to be incorporated by reference into any of our filings under the Securities Act of 1933, as amended (the "1933 Act") or the Securities Exchange Act, whether made before or after the date hereof and irrespective of any general incorporation language contained in such filing.

-The Audit Committee also has discussed with PwC matters relating to the independent registered public accounting firm's judgments about the quality, as well as the acceptability, of our accounting principles as applied in its financial reporting as required by Statement of Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
+Professional Standards, Vol. 1.
 AU section 380), as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T.
 The Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by the Independence Standards Board Standard No. 1, (Independence Discussions with Audit Committees), as adopted by the PCAOB in Rule 3526, and has discussed with the independent registered public accounting firm the independent registered public accounting firm's independence.
 The Audit Committee discussed and reviewed with PwC our critical accounting policies and practices, internal controls, other material written communications to management, and the scope of PwC's audits and all fees paid to PwC during the fiscal year.
 The Audit Committee adopted guidelines requiring review and pre-approval by the Audit Committee of audit and non-audit services performed by PwC.
-The Audit Committee has reviewed and considered the compatibility of PwC's performance of non-audit services with the maintenance of PwC's independent registered public accounting firm.
+The Audit Committee has reviewed and considered the compatibility of PwC's performance of non-audit services with the maintenance of PwC's independence as our independent registered public accounting firm.

-Based on the Audit Committee's review and discussions referred to above, the Audit Committee recommended to the Board that our audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011 for filing with the SEC.
-In addition, the Audit Committee has engaged PwC to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2012.
+Based on the Audit Committee's review and discussions referred to above, the Audit Committee recommended to the Board that our audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2012 for filing with the SEC.
+In addition, the Audit Committee has engaged PwC to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2013.

-Submitted by the Audit Committee Anthony W. Parker, Chairperson Michela A. English Gerard Mead Jack Reilly
+Submitted by the Audit Committee Anthony W. Parker, Chairperson Michela A. English John D. Reilly